SethSmigelski/under-the-weather/README.md

 ### Can I still use the manual div method if I prefer it?

 Absolutely!
+While the **block** is the recommended, user-friendly method for the modern WordPress editor, the plugin fully supports traditional methods for maximum flexibility.

+You can use the `[under_the_weather]` shortcode to easily place the widget in the Classic Editor, text widgets, or with various page builders.

+Additionally, the manual `<div>` method still works perfectly.
+It is particularly useful for theme developers who need to integrate the widget directly into template files or dynamically populate its data from custom fields.
-The traditional method of adding `<div class="weather-widget">` with data attributes still works perfectly.
-The new block is simply an additional, more user-friendly option for those using the WordPress block editor.

-The `<div>` method is particularly useful for theme developers and sites that dynamically populate widget attributes from post meta or custom fields.
+The traditional method of adding `<div class="weather-widget">` with data attributes still works perfectly and is particularly useful for theme developers and sites that dynamically populate widget attributes from post meta or custom fields.

 ### What coordinate format should I use?